 Black Law Students Association - BLSAThe Black Law Students Association is a national organization created and designed to articulate and promote the needs and goals of black law students.
 The chapter has developed a Law Student Assistance Program in which upper-class law students are assigned to incoming first-year students to help them adapt to the law school environment.
 BLSA also sponsors an exam-taking seminar; open to all first-year students, the seminar provides practice in taking final exams.
 BLSA has also assisted with recruiting in an effort to increase the enrollment of black students at the University of Baltimore.
 Faculty advisor: Professor Odeana Neal President: Markisha Dobson

 Business and Tax Law Association - BTLA

 The Business and Tax Law Association is designed for students interested in the study and practice of business law and/or tax law.
 The organization holds events and facilitates activities related to these areas of law, which may include practitioner forums and projects with the Maryland State Bar Association.
-Faculty adviser: Fred Brown
+Faculty advisor: Professor Fred Brown President: Zachary Jones

 Criminal Law Association - CLA

 CLA seeks to facilitate discussion and lectures on issues and perspectives of criminal law, to encourage and provide information on employment within the criminal law field, to provide open forums for the exchange of ideas, and to promote the social community among those interested in pursuing a career in criminal law.
 Faculty advisor: Professor David Jaros President: Brice Litus

 Entertainment, Arts & Sports Law Association - EASL

 The Entertainment, Arts and Sports Law Association presents various recreational and entertainment activities.
 For a number of years, EASL often sponsors a spring semester Sports Law Symposium.
 Faculty advisor: Professor Dionne Koller